Frequently Asked Questions...

 What do I bring and what is provided by the service?

-Children must all be provided with a hat for outdoor play that has a broad brim to cover the face and neck.
+Children will be provided with a red Waratah hat for outdoor play that has a broad brim to cover the face and neck.

 What are the Service hours and who can collect my child?